xwp/stream/readme.txt

 == Changelog ==

+= NEXT =

+- Breaking: Use only `$_SERVER['REMOTE_ADDR']` as the reliable client IP address for event logs.
+This might cause incorrectly reported event log IP addresses on environments where PHP is behind a proxy server or CDN.
+Use the `wp_stream_client_ip_address` filter to set the correct client IP address (see `readme.txt` for instructions) or configure the hosting environment to report the correct IP address in `$_SERVER['REMOTE_ADDR']`.

 = 3.10.0 - October 9, 2023 =

 - Fix: Improve PHP 8.1 compatibility by updating `filter_*()` calls referencing `FILTER_SANITIZE_STRING` (issue [#1422](https://github.com/xwp/stream/pull/1422)).